Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 a) Happiness

-b) Death or the unknown
+c) Death and the unknown

-Correct answer: b) Death or the unknown
+Correct answer: c) Death and the unknown

 MCQ No. 9